 The Dubai Safari Park is a modern zoo, and yet at the same time, it is a place where wildlife is conserved, environmentally friendly practices are used, and responsible tourism is promoted.
-Hundreds of animals are living in the park, guided safari drives, feeding sessions, daily shows, and interactive zones are there to cater to nature lovers, photography enthusiasts, and families who seek just a delightful experience among the ones that are in the first place.
+The park is home to over 3,000 animals across carefully designed habitats with specific zones that cater to nature lovers, photography enthusiasts, and families who seek just a delightful experience among the ones that are in the first place.

 Seasonal Tip: Winter is the best time for a trip to Dubai, as the city becomes much more pleasant (from October to April).